MasterArd/ELAW11/README.md

 # Enable-local-account-win11
-enable an local account in windows 11
+enable an local account in windows 11.
+## this works as of now november 2025